antigloss/go/README.md

 Package pool offers goroutine-safe object pools such as ObjectPool and BufferPool.

+# container/lomap

+Package lomap implements an linked ordered map which supports iteration in insertion order.

 # container/queue

 Package queue offers goroutine-safe Queue implementations such as LockfreeQueue(Lock free queue).